 - Fostering an environment where staff can thrive- A positive climate is essential to a wonderful learning environment.
-Teachers and staff play a direct role working with our students, therefore they most direct impact.
+Teachers and staff play a direct role working with our students, therefore they have the most direct impact.
 A positive school culture translates to success for students.